-As he accepted his Golden Globe for Best Screenplay, he shared how hard it was for him to tell his own story “head on.”
+As he accepted his Golden Globe for Best Screenplay, he shared how hard it was for him to tell his own story “head-on.”
 In a screenplay co-written by his collaborator, Tony Kushner, Spielberg takes us inside his childhood to see what shaped him and how he was inspired to make movies.

 But this is not a corny memoir.
-There are no “aha moments,” no shark sighting for a young Spielberg at a beach to plant the seed for Jaws, and no spotting UFOs that becomes the genesis for Close Encounters of the Third Kind.
+There are no “aha moments,” no shark sighting for a young Spielberg at a beach to plant the seed for Jaws, and no spotting UFOs that become the genesis for Close Encounters of the Third Kind.

-In place of self-indulgence, the focus is on the relationships and real-life moments of his childhood – the comedy and the drama.
-We see the powerful moment when young Sammy is taken to see The Greatest Show on Earth, the 1952 circus spectacular, and realizes from that moment he has a calling.
-We see when he gets his first camera, and soon its with him on every family trip and Boy Scout adventure, capturing experiences that feel at once universal and elusive.
+In place of self-indulgence, the focus is on the relationships and real-life moments of his childhood — the comedy and the drama.
+We see the powerful moment when young Sammy is taken to see The Greatest Show on Earth, the 1952 circus film spectacular, and realizes from that moment he has a calling.
+We see when he gets his first camera, and soon it’s with him on every family trip and Boy Scout adventure, capturing experiences that feel at once universal and elusive.

-Seeing it all, in effect, through a young Spielberg’s eyes is captivating, and it’s elevated by a moving but not overpowering John Williams’ score and the orchestration of the performances.
+Seeing it all, in effect, through a young Spielberg’s eyes is captivating, and it’s elevated by a moving but not overpowering John Williams score and the orchestration of the performances.
 Paul Dano adds a quiet power to the tense family dynamics as the dad, and Michelle Williams brings great exuberance and emotional depth, shedding light on the deeper currents in the family that moved her son.

 There’s also Judd Hirsch, who steals his brief time as an old-world Jewish uncle visiting the family.
-And speaking of Jewish, Spielberg makes many references to the impact religion had on his childhood.
+And speaking of Judaism, Spielberg makes many references to the impact religion had on his childhood.
 Even though the film takes place largely in the 1950s and early 1960s, the anti-Semitism Sammy faces in high school still resonates today.

-Despite its length at two and a half hours, Spielberg keeps it flowing and left this moviegoer wanting more.
+Despite its length of two and a half hours, Spielberg keeps it flowing and left this moviegoer wanting more.
 The ultimate compliment from the nearly packed house where I watched it: a well-deserved smattering of applause.